Skip to content

 Pentest#

-The networkscan pentest command provides penetration testing capabilities against network services with a service-first approach.
+The networkscan pentest command provides comprehensive penetration testing capabilities against network services, including credential spraying and service-specific attacks.

 Usage#